Tuning Nonequilibrium Phase Transitions with Inertia: Abstract

 \section{Abstract}

 In striking contrast to equilibrium systems, inertia can profoundly alter the structure of active systems.
-Here, we demonstrate that driven systems can exhibit effective equilibrium statistics with increasing particle inertia, despite rigorously violating the fluctuation-dissipation theorem.
+Here, we demonstrate that driven systems can exhibit effective equilibrium-like states with increasing particle inertia, despite rigorously violating the fluctuation-dissipation theorem.
 Increasing inertia progressively eliminates motility-induced phase separation and restores equilibrium crystallization for active Brownian spheres.
 This effect appears to be general for a wide class of active systems, including those driven by deterministic time-dependent external fields, whose nonequilibrium patterns ultimately disappear with increasing inertia.
 The path to this effective equilibrium limit can be complex, with finite inertia sometimes acting to accentuate nonequilibrium transitions.
-The restoration of Boltzmann statistics can be understood through the conversion of active momentum sources to passive-like stresses, with the kinetic temperature serving as a now density-dependent effective temperature.
+The restoration of near equilibrium statistics can be understood through the conversion of active momentum sources to passive-like stresses.
+Unlike truly equilibrium systems, the effective temperature is now density dependent, the only remnant of the nonequilibrium dynamics.
+This density-dependent temperature can in principle introduce departures from equilibrium expectations, particularly in response to strong gradients.
 Our results provide additional insight into the effective temperature ansatz while revealing a mechanism to tune nonequilibrium phase transitions.

 \textit{Introduction.--} Particle dynamics that break time-reversal symmetry result in a non-Boltzmann distribution of microstates, leading to phase transitions and pattern formation that defy equilibrium intuition.
-Self-propelled particles can phase separate in the absence of cohesive interactions, a phenomenon commonly referred to as motility-induced phase separation (MIPS)~\cite{FilyYaouenandMarchetti2012, Redner2013, Buttinoni2013, Cates2015}.
+Self-propelled particles can phase separate in the absence of cohesive interactions, a phenomenon commonly referred to as motility-induced phase separation (MIPS)~\cite{Fily2012, Redner2013, Buttinoni2013, Cates2015}.
 Externally manipulating the trajectories of particles (e.g.,~with magnetic or electric fields) can result in microphases and pattern formation~\cite{Dzubiella2002, Vissers2011, Klymko2016, Han2017, delJunco2018, DelJunco2019} despite purely repulsive, simple interaction potentials.
 While the observation of these and numerous other nonequilibrium phase transitions in natural and synthetic systems is now routine, the theoretical description of these transitions is clouded by the absence of \textit{a priori} knowledge of the distribution of microstates.

 Understanding the many-body phase behavior of driven systems remains a principal challenge in nonequilibrium statistical mechanics.
 However, it has become clear that some nonequilibrium systems may admit an \textit{effective} Boltzmann distribution of states, a feature that radically improves our ability to understand these systems~\cite{Cugliandolo2011}.
 Athermal granular materials have been described by the Edwards ensemble, which, in simple terms, is a statistical mechanical framework based on the assertion that states with equal volume (rather than energy) have equal probability~\cite{Edwards1989, Mehta1989}.
 The fluctuations of boundary-driven arrested materials have also been posited to be controlled by an effective temperature (albeit, not uniquely defined)~\cite{Ono2002, OHern2004}.